Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 You’ll need to:

-- Get your energy from a supplier that’s registered to take part in the service.
+Get your energy from a supplier that’s registered to take part in the service.
 You can also take part using registered third-party apps that connect to your smart meter.
 Remember, you can only take part with one registered provider.

 How do I sign up to the Demand Flexibility Service?

 How you sign up depends on your energy supplier or chosen provider.
 Some will contact you via email or in-app notifications.
 Others have a form for you to register your interest.
+Check with your energy supplier to see if it’s taking part.

 What can I do to save energy during a flexibility event?

-Which company runs the Demand Flexibility Service?
+Who runs the Demand Flexibility Service?

 Why do we need this service?